Lavin reflects on 44-year career as pediatrician

 “When you’re a doctor, you get to know people, and people come in and they trust you with the most important times in their life – birth, child challenges – and so that only really works in the setting of a real relationship with people,” he explained.

-About two decades into his career, Lavin was working at Lahey Clinic in Burlington, Mass., he said.
-He had been working on preventative cardiology and asthma prevention projects with a nurse there.
-The nurse then went on maternity leave and, when she returned, wanted to work part time but was told she could not.
+About two decades into his career, Lavin was working at Lahey Clinic in Burlington, Mass.
+He had been working on preventative cardiology and asthma prevention projects with a nurse there, he said.
+The nurse then went on maternity leave and when she returned, wanted to work part time but was told she could not.
+Lavin disagreed with this decision and, when he voiced his disapproval, he was met with a reminder that he did not own the clinic.

-“That interrupts my work and eventually the CEO of Lahey Clinic let me know it wasn’t my clinic and I thanked him for that and it taught me that, despite all the hassles of running a business, being responsible for payroll and earning the money to pay all the bills, the person who writes the check calls the shots,” Lavin said.
+“That interrupts my work, and eventually the CEO of Lahey Clinic let me know it wasn’t my clinic, and I thanked him for that,” Lavin said.
+“And it taught me that, despite all the hassles of running a business, being responsible for payroll and earning the money to pay all the bills, the person who writes the check calls the shots.”

 This realization led him to opening Advanced Pediatrics, which operated as a private practice for 20 years.